Analysis | These Are the Gun Measures Advancing in US Congress

 ... and Close the ‘Boyfriend Loophole’

 Federal law bars firearms purchases by people who have been convicted of domestic violence against a spouse, a co-parent or a live-in partner.
-The Senate deal would add dating partners to the list, limiting the so-called boyfriend loophole.
+Congress is adding dating partners to that list, limiting the so-called boyfriend loophole.
 Roughly 40% of female homicide victims in the US are killed by a current or former male intimate partner, according to Justice Department statistics last updated in 2011.
 (Michael Bloomberg, owner of Bloomberg LP, the parent company of Bloomberg News, founded and helps fund Everytown for Gun Safety, a nonprofit that advocates for universal background checks and other gun violence prevention measures.)

 Fund Local Violence-Prevention Efforts

-The Senate is nearing a vote to confirm former prosecutor Steve Dettelbach to lead the Bureau of Alcohol, Tobacco, Firearms and Explosives, according to Majority Leader Chuck Schumer of New York.
-Democrats so far unanimously support Dettelbach, as do Republicans Susan Collins of Maine and Rob Portman of Ohio.
+The Senate will vote to confirm former prosecutor Steve Dettelbach to lead the Bureau of Alcohol, Tobacco, Firearms and Explosives when it returns after a July 4 break, according to Majority Leader Chuck Schumer of New York.
+Democrats so far unanimously support Dettelbach.
+So do Republicans Susan Collins of Maine and Rob Portman of Ohio.
 The agency hasn’t had a permanent director since 2015.
 Biden withdrew his initial choice to lead the bureau in the fall of 2021, after he failed to win a majority of the Senate’s support.

 More stories like this are available on bloomberg.com